Is it possible to learn the A.T. online or from a book?

 It is true that there are some teachers who claim to be able to teach the AT virtually, and I cannot state with absolute certainty that they cannot.
 I do accept that it is possible to impart some useful theoretical information in this way and to teach the semi-supine procedure, as would also be available online or in a good book, but a practical understanding of the principles is very hard (if not impossible) to communicate to most people without hands-on teaching.
 In addition, there is no scientific evidence to support virtual teaching (as far as I know, every one of the studies on the effectiveness of the AT have been conducted with hands-on work) and the great majority of AT teachers reject this idea for the reasons set out above.

 If you are interested in learning the A.T. this is my advice: find yourself a properly qualified teacher and go for an individual lesson.
-If that is not possible for you at the moment, my best advice is that you practice the semi-supine procedure, which may be of some benefit, perhaps read an introductory book (Gelb 'Body Learning' is quite good) and wait until you have an opportunity to begin lessons.
+If that is not possible for you at the moment, you could practice the semi-supine procedure, which may be of some benefit, and perhaps read an introductory book (Gelb 'Body Learning' is quite good) and wait until you have an opportunity to begin lessons.